myhorreum/myhorreum.github.io/projects/project-7.md

 <img class="ui image" src="../images/ELK.png">
 *- - - - - - - - - - - - - - - - - - - - - Viewing the running statuses of the ELK services - - - - - - - - - - - - - - - - - -*

+Also here is the Logstash [config]({{ site.baseurl }}/projects/logstash-config.conf) file that I slowly built up over the time working here.

 ## ElastAlert2 :